 Short Right Leg Syndrome – Cardinal Signs and Assessment Protocol in the Context of Remedial Massage Treatment

 Symptomatically there are common patterns to Short Right Leg Syndrome (SRLS).
 Some subjects show the signs but have no acute symptoms and manage fine with maintenance activities of exercise, stretching and massage.
 Other subjects can be crippled and their life a misery.
-The symptoms are wide ranging affecting subjects from head to toe.
+The symptoms are wide ranging.
 Sub-acute symptoms reflect the common pattern.
-Acute symptoms manifest more specifically within the overall pattern...in a sense, the subject breaking at the weakest link owing to congenital weakness, postural and gait habits, loading or prior injury.
+Acute symptoms manifest more specifically within the overall common pattern...the subject breaking at the weakest link owing to congenital weakness, postural and gait habits, loading or prior injury.
 Naturally, it cannot be assumed the cause is SRLS without confirming the anatomical asymmetry actually exists.

 In some instances, subjects exhibit symptoms resulting from a Leg Length Difference (LLD) so small it is difficult to detect by simple examination without the use of X-Ray equipment.
 However, the effect a LLD has on the body is amplified generating several cardinal signs that are easy to detect by palpation.
 In practice, I use these cardinal signs to confirm the possibility a short leg is contributing to presenting symptoms before attempting a leg length assessment.
 The cardinal signs of SRLS are: